 Offering career training, small business support, and wrap-around services, HIVE garners national attention as it applies for federal funding and helps a rural economy go digital.

 An art exhibition in Taos brings life and vibrancy back to main street during the worst of the pandemic—and the tradition will continue in a new space today.

-Ten local businesses are paired with web developers to launch or improve their e-commerce capability to adapt to COVID-19.
+Taos MainStreet pairs local businesses with web developers to launch or improve their e-commerce capabilities in response to COVID-19.

 An emerging platform helps volunteers to address food security, shelter, access to masks, and meet other community needs during the COVID-19 pandemic and beyond.